At some stage when you buy a property in Spain you will need to obtain an NIE.

 3. Granting a Power of Attorney for somebody to apply for this on your behalf in Spain.

 If you are granting somebody a Power of Attorney then it doesn’t take much more to include within that Power of Attorney the ability to obtain your NIE for you.
 In order to this they will need, in addition to the Power of Attorney itself, certified copies of your passports.
-You will need to get these certified by a Notary (you can find your local one at http://www.thenotariessociety.org.uk/) and then it needs to be sent to the Foreign & Commonwealth Office for legalisation.
-You can read about the Foreign & Commonwealth Office and Legalisation.
+You will need to get these certified by a Notary (you can find your local one at http://www.thenotariessociety.org.uk/) and then it needs to be sent to the Foreign, Commonwealth and Development Office (FCDO) for legalisation.
+You can read about the Foreign, Commonwealth and Development Office and Legalisation.
 Please note that some Police stations are being difficult with Passport Copies and therefore whilst it is tempting to try and save money by getting the Passport Copies certified as one document or even as part of the Power of Attorney it is best to do these as individual documents to the extent that each passport is certified and legalised separately.
 This will cost more but will mean that there is less chance of this being rejected by the authorities in Spain.

 NIE numbers are issued provisionally for 3 months but we have now seen that the Spanish authorities have started issuing NIEs without an expiry date.